 Belves is a lovely and lively medieval town, with a typical bastide layout and centre, and a preserved 15th century covered market hall.
 The town is well worth a visit.

 In the centre of the town you can visit some troglodyte dwellings that date from around the 13th century.
 In the town you can also see the medieval belfry and walls, a 14th century castle, and the city hall.
 Belves is famous as being the 'town of seven bell towers'.
-You will enjoy a pleasant afternoon wandering the streets and alleys of Belves - note that it is listed as 'one of the most beautiful villages" in France' and deservedly so - it really is very charming.
+You will enjoy a pleasant afternoon wandering the streets and alleys of Belves - note that it is listed as 'one of the "most beautiful villages" in France' and deservedly so - it really is very charming.

 The old town, called Le Castrum, originates from the 11/12th century and was originally surrounded by ramparts.
 These were 15 metres high under the hospital!
 Some of the ramparts are still visible - wander down the rue du Petit Sol and the rue de l'oiseau qui chante (street of the bird that sings!).

 On one side of the square you can see the tall tower of the Belfry which was built in the 11th century and was originally a defensive tower overhanging a deep moat in which people lived in caves.
 At the bottom of the moat the troglodytes grew their vegetables.

 In the 11th century the fortified gate had a drawbridge and was the only entrance to the Castrum.
 Also from the 11th century is the 'Tour de l'Auditeur'.
 The entrance is high up as guards used to enter by ladder and then pull this up to prevent intruders.